 Encore Impact begins on September 12th!
 Applications are now open, and can be completed by clicking here.
 Applications are considered as they are received and limited to 15 participants.
 Applications close on September 1.

 The cost of the full nine-month Encore Impact course is $1,200 – with a sliding scale available based on ability to pay.
-To register in the cohort, please complete a brief application from by clicking here.

-Once you register, course instructor Steve Newcom will contact you to discuss the sliding scale and payment options.
 If you would like more information before deciding to apply, please feel free to reach out to Steve at Steve@kaleo.center or 763-458-5604.

 The class is directed by Steve Newcom, Founding Director – Kaleo Center for Faith, Justice & Social Transformation.
 In 2008 Steve received an Archibald Bush Foundation Leadership Fellowship to explore the intersection of theological education and social justice which led to the creation of the Kaleo Center in 2010.
 Steve created the concentration in social transformation at United Seminary and served as its initial program director for 2 1/2 years.
 Prior to his fellowship, Steve served as Executive Director of the Headwaters Foundation for Justice for eighteen years.
 At 66, Steve is a ‘fellow traveler’ in his own encore career, balancing advancing justice in the world and accompanying his six grandchildren of many hues in a world which prefers whiteness.
 Steve received his Doctorate of Ministry from United Theological Seminary of the Twin Cities, with a dissertation focusing on the theological and practical applications of social transformation as a lens for justice-based praxis.